Home Care Overtime Review

 As in most business-related activities, dealing with Overtime is a matter of managing costs and risks.
 Establishing policies that apply as evenly as possible and truly seek to comply with the letter and spirit of the law while controlling costs is the challenge.
 You can reduce risk, but you cannot eliminate it entirely.

-You may find it useful to read an article that I wrote back in 2015 on Overtime and Travel (with review by Eileen Maguire, a Wage and Hour law attorney with The Gilliland Law Firm, PC in Indianapolis, IN).
+You may find it useful to read an article that I wrote back in 2015 on Overtime and Travel (with a review by Eileen Maguire, a Wage and Hour law attorney with The Gilliland Law Firm, PC in Indianapolis, IN).
 The article originally appeared in the Home Care Benchmarking Study (by Home Care Pulse and the HCAOA).
-You can download the article here.

 - Always pay for all time worked.
 When in doubt, over-pay!

-- Use an averaged rate, not the rate of the last shifts in the week.
+- Use an average rate, not the rate of the last shifts in the week.
 More confusing, but much more compliant.

 - Include all money paid, including bonuses, travel time, etc., when figuring the average rate.